NirantK/nirantk.github.io/content/en/consult.md

 ---
-title: "Consulting Services"
+title: "Applied AI Consulting Services"
-description: "Applied AI Consulting Services"
+description: "For teams that want to go from RAGs to Riches"
-lead: "Applied AI Consulting Services"
+lead: "I've been building and deploying real-world AI solutions since 2016.
+My goal is to help you minimize regret by sharing my lessons and giving you a clear vision on what to invest in and what to build."
 date: 2024-07-02T08:48:57+00:00
 lastmod: 2024-07-02T08:48:57+00:00
 draft: false